SCHIZOPHRENIA FOR A LEVEL

 Explain: These shared environments may account for similarities in concordance rates, making it difficult to isolate genetic effects.
 In addition, individuals with a genetic vulnerability to schizophrenia may also be more likely to experience environmental stressors such as family conflict or trauma, further blurring the distinction between nature and nurture.

-Link: As a result, twin and family studies cannot conclusively demonstrate that genetics are the primary cause of schizophrenia, as environmental influences cannot be adequately controlled.
+Link: As a result, twin and family studies cannot conclusively demonstrate that genetics is the primary cause of schizophrenia, as environmental influences cannot be adequately controlled.

 CHILDREN OF SCHIZOPHRENIC PARENTS